Hagi17/Public/turingmachine/readme.md

 '\*' writes no character, '\_' writes an empty field
 *%tmpl%* will be replaced by the specified template character for this instance (standard: '\_')
 'ic' before the input Character specifies that both upper and lower case will be read
+input and output can also be specified in hex-notation

 All commentlines before any other line (except for empty lines) will be displayed when running the TM File as Main.